-- Using two new WRF configurations at high resolution (approx. 3.6 km) to replace those currently used; the WRF is a climatic-meteorological model developed by NOAA and is one of the sources of rainfall data used in the model. - Inclusion of IMERG to replace CMORPH as one of the sources of data for the model; NASA's new IMERG system combines information from the current constellation of satellites to estimate precipitation.
+- Adding two new WRF configurations at high resolution (approx. 3.6 km); the WRF is a climatic-meteorological model developed by NOAA and is one of the sources of rainfall data used in the model. - Inclusion of IMERG as one of the sources of data for the model; NASA's new IMERG system combines information from the current constellation of satellites to estimate precipitation.
 This algorithm is particularly valuable over the areas that lack precipitation-measuring instruments on the ground. - Use of data from rainfall events that occurred over the period 2019 to 2021 in the risk analysis. - Review of the loss calculation methodology - Adjustment of the vulnerability curves - Implementation of an additional trigger for extreme localized events - Inclusion of a wet season factor in the loss calculation to reflect when rainfall events occur in quick succession. - Use of the standardized precipitation index (SPI) to detect exceptionally dry periods. - Inclusion of crops in the exposure module (previously these were only in the exposure modules for tropical cyclone and earthquake)